shapeshed/shapeshed.com/content/posts/illustrator_101_opacity_masks.md

-{
-  "slug": "illustrator-101-opacity-masks",
-  "title": "Illustrator 101 - Opacity Masks",
-  "date": "2007-08-16T00:00:00+01:00",
++++
+date = "2007-08-16T00:00:00+01:00"
-  "description": "Opacity Masks are all over the web.
-Here's a short tutorial on how they work in Illustrator and how you can use them in your designs.", "tags": [
+description = "Opacity Masks are all over the web.
+Here's a short tutorial on how they work in Illustrator and how you can use them in your designs." slug = "illustrator-101-opacity-masks" tags = ["Illustrator 101", "Illustrator"] title = "Illustrator 101 - Opacity Masks"

-    "Illustrator 101",
-    "Illustrator"
-  ]
-}
++++
 ## Creating highlights

 We are going to create a shape with a highlight using an opacity mask.
 If you would like to work through the example there is [an illustrator file][1] for this example.